maxgio92/notes/content/notes/program-execution-environment.md

 The process address space is a virtual memory region allocated by the operating system (OS) for a running program.
 It provides a logical view of memory for the program and hides the complexities of physical memory manage

-While explaining how memory mapping implementations work in operating systems is out of scope here, it's important to say that user processes see one contigous memory space thanks to the memory mapping features provided by the OS.
+While explaining how memory mapping implementations work in operating systems is out of scope here, it's important to say that user processes see one contiguous memory space thanks to the memory mapping features provided by the OS.

-The address space is typically divided in different regions, and the following names are mostly standard for different OSes:
+The address space is typically divided into different regions, and the following names are mostly standard for different OSes:
-* Text segment: this is the area where the (machine) code of the progam is stored
+* Text segment: this is the area where the (machine) code of the program is stored
 * Data segment: this region contains typically static variables which are initialized
 * BSS (Block Started by Symbol) / Uninitialized data segment: it contains global and static variables that are not initialized when the program starts
 * Heap: it's a region available for dynamic allocation available to the running process.
-Programs can request pages from it at runtime (e.g. `malloc` from the C stdlib).
+Programs can request pages from it at runtime (e.g. `malloc` from the C standard library).
 * Stack: we already talked about it.

-The operating system can enforce protection for each of them, like marking the text segment read-only to prevent modificatio of the running program's instructions.
+The operating system can enforce protection for each of them, like marking the text segment read-only to prevent modification of the running program's instructions.

-When a program is loaded into memory, the operating system allocates a specific amount of memory for it and dedicate specific regions to static and dynamic allocation.
+When a program is loaded into memory, the operating system allocates a specific amount of memory for it and dedicates specific regions to static and dynamic allocation.
 The static allocation includes the allocation for the program's instructions and the stack.

 Dynamic allocations can be handled by the stack or the heap.
 The heap usually acquires memory from the bottom of the same region and grows upwards towards the middle of the same memory region.